Yellowstone Photography Tips

 Consider a polarizing filter.
 Polarizing camera filters can help reduce the glare from bodies of water, darken skies, and adjust the balance of light in a photo.
 Many nature photographers use polarizing filters to capture brilliant outdoor images.
-If you’re using Instagram to edit your photos, Valencia is an ideal filter for replicating the look of a polarizer.
+If you’re using Instagram to edit your photos of Yellowstone National Park, Valencia is an ideal filter for replicating the look of a polarizer.

 Mix in some black-and-white shots.
 Sure, Yellowstone’s landscape is packed with vibrant colors, but sometimes a black-and-white photo can have a dramatic, artistic effect.
 Try mixing some monochromatic photos into your collection.

 Take too many photos!
 Experiment with different filters, angles, and zooms.
-Once you’re reviewing your pictures later, you might be surprised at some of the excellent shots you’ve captured by accident!
+Once you’re reviewing your Yellowstone National Park pictures later, you might be surprised at some of the excellent shots you’ve captured by accident!